On the Generalisation of the Hahn-Jordan Decomposition for Real C\`adl\`ag Functions

 \section{Truncated variation of functions attaining values in metric spaces}

-In this section we consider families of functions $f:\left[a;b\right]\rightarrow E,$ with finite truncated variation for any $c>0$, even if their total variation appears to be infinite.
-The natural example of a family of such functions are functions which are uniform limits of sequences of step functions.
-When the space $E$ is complete, then this family coincides with the family of functions with left and right limits (cf. \cite[ Theorem 7.6.1]{Dieudonne}).
-When $E$ is a Banach space, such functions are called \emph{regulated functions} (see \cite[Sect.
-VII.6]{Dieudonne}).
+In this section we consider families of functions $f:\left[a;b\right]\rightarrow E,$ with finite truncated variation for any $c>0,$ even if their total variation appears to be infinite.
+We start with \begin{defin} Let $-\infty < a <b <+\infty$ and $f:\left[a;b\right]\rightarrow E.$ The function $f$ is called {\em regulated function} if for any $s \in (a;b)$ it has left and right limits, $f(s-),$ $f(s+),$ and limits $f(a+)$ and $f(b-)$ exist. \end{defin} Each regulated function has at most countable number of discontinuities (it follows easily from \cite[Chapt.
+2, Corollary 2.2]{Norvaisa:2011}), but the possession of this property is not sufficient for a function to be a regulated one.

-However, when we restrict ourselves to c\`{a}dl\`{a}g functions, then we do not need any additional assumption on the space $E$ and we have the following \begin{fact} Whenever $f$ is c\`{a}dl\`{a}g and $c>0$ then it may be uniformly approximated with accuracy $c/2$ by a step c\`{a}dl\`{a}g function and hence $TV^{c}\left(f,[a;b]\right)$ is finite. \end{fact} \begin{proof} Let us define infinite sequence of points $a=t_{0}<t_{1}<\dots\leq+\infty$ in the following way: for $i=1,2,\dots$